Fort Wayne (Detroit): Background

 The opening shots of the War of 1812 were fired in the vicinity of the fort's future site, the "sand hill at Springwells".
 Although war had not yet been officially declared, Michigan militiamen bombarded the town of Sandwich, Upper Canada (later annexed into Windsor), on July 4, 1812.
 Later in the course of the war, British general Isaac Brock crossed the narrowest part of the Detroit River with his troops and landed on the future Fort Wayne site before marching to Detroit.
 In the ensuing Siege of Detroit, American general William Hull, believing himself completely surrounded and outnumbered, surrendered Fort Shelby to the British without offering any resistance.
 The British later abandoned the fort and American troops reoccupied it.
-In 1815, the future Fort Wayne site was where American government and the local Native American tribal leaders met to sign the Treaty of Springwells, which marked the end of hostilities between the government and tribes who had allied with the British during the war.
+In 1815, the future Fort Wayne site was where American government and the local Native American tribal leaders met to sign the Treaty of Springwells, which marked the end of hostilities between the government and tribes that allied with the British during the war.
 Among those present for the signing of the treaty were territorial governor Lewis Cass and General William Henry Harrison.

 In the late 1830s, small, short-lived rebellions occurred in Canada to protest corruption within its colonial government.
 Many Americans believed there was widespread Canadian support for these rebellions and formed volunteer militias to overthrow Canada's colonial government.
 This led to a series of militia attacks on Canada known as the Patriot War.
 American troops were mustered to suppress the American volunteers and maintain America's official neutrality in the conflict.
 However, at the same time, the United States government realized there was a lack of fortifications along the northern border to repel a potential British attack, and in particular, no counterpart to the British Fort Malden located in Amherstburg.
-In 1841, Congress appropriated funds to build a chain of forts stretching from the east coast to the Minnesota Territory, including one at Detroit.
+In 1841, Congress appropriated funds to build a chain of forts stretching from the east coast to the Minnesota Territory, including one at Detroit..